 Harvesting Brazil nuts is extremely tough work.
 Villagers must hack open the pods with a machete.
 Then, they transport the pods – on foot through thick jungle.
 Thousands of families in the Amazon rely on Brazil nuts for survival, earning over half their yearly income from harvesting these nuts.
 Just like families of the Amazon depend on these nuts, we depend on these families.
 Brazil nuts grow in remote wild forests that only local people can navigate.
 Without the help of the people of the Amazon, we would never be able to enjoy this jungle delicacy.

 Red River Foods has partnered with the World Wildlife Foundation to support the responsible sourcing of Brazil nuts in the Manuripi Wildlife Reserve and surrounding growing areas of the Pando Region in Bolivia.
 The project will develop an integrated and comprehensive management system for the Manuripi Reserve focused on the preservation of the environment in the park and developing alternative production programs (agricultural products) for the community.
 Together with WWF, we are working to implement training programs to educate the communities on the important role Brazil nut trees play in preserving the rainforest.
 Simultaneously, we are working to develop strong leverage with the Zafreros to create product traceability and quality control programs.
-All Brazil nuts sourced within this program are Organic and Fair Wild certified.
+All Brazil nuts sourced within this program are Organic.
 In addition, these nuts contain a price premium which is equally split between WWF Bolivia to support conservation work and community development programs to improve the livelihoods of the people collecting the Brazil Nuts.